What Types of Surgery Treat Peritoneal Mesothelioma?

 Peritoneal mesothelioma patients treated with cytoreductive surgery and HIPEC live for nearly 4.5 years on average.
 Some patients have even lived for more than 15 years thanks to this cancer treatment.

-Besides cytoreductive surgery, other surgeries for peritoneal mesothelioma include omentectomy (removal of the omentum, a tissue layer that covers abdominal organs) and paracentesis (draining of fluid from abdominal lining).
+Other surgeries for this type of mesothelioma include omentectomy (removal of the omentum, a tissue layer that covers abdominal organs) and paracentesis (draining of fluid from abdominal lining).

 Work with a peritoneal mesothelioma doctor to determine which surgeries will be best for your case.